We’ve lost far too many hackers to suicide. What if Satoshi was one of them?

 Digital currency was a prominent subject at the first CodeCon, which included a demonstration involving Adam Back’s HashCash as well as Zooko presenting Mnet, a fully open-source and decentralized successor to MojoNation.
 Mojo wasn’t tied to a single company and could be independently audited, both of which Satoshi considered crucial.

 MojoNation co-founders Zooko Wilcox and Jim McCoy also proved to be inspirations for Bitcoin and cryptocurrency pioneers in their own right.
 When releasing Bitcoin v0.1 on Bitcoin.org, Satoshi included a link to Zooko’s blog.
 Zooko would later go on to found major privacy-focused cryptocurrency Zcash. he created the oft-discussed “Zooko’s triangle” framework.

-Even by the standards of the Cypherpunk community, Satoshi had especially strong ideological convictions and commitments to open knowledge that mirrored those of Len.
+Even by the standards of the Cypherpunk community, both Len and Satoshi had especially strong ideological convictions and commitments to open knowledge.

 I wish you wouldn’t keep talking about me … maybe instead make it about the open-source project and give more credit to your dev contributors

-Satoshi alluded to their ideological leanings on a few occasions: they said Bitcoin was “very attractive to the libertarian viewpoint” and that it could “win a major battle in the arms race and gain a new territory of freedom for several years”.
+Satoshi alluded to their ideological leanings on a few occasions, saying that said Bitcoin was “very attractive to the libertarian viewpoint” and that it could “win a major battle in the arms race and gain a new territory of freedom for several years”.

 Len was similarly passionate about the need to defend open knowledge and technological advancement from corporate and governmental interference.

 The quest for knowledge is a fundamental part of being human.
 Any kind of prior restraint against that is in my opinion a violation of our freedom of thought and conscious.
 So, not only am I hopeful that we can avoid overly restrictive knee-jerk legislation. ….
 I don’t want to see anyone build a framework that could be misapplied for that purpose.